 Kyu Shiba Rikyu Gardens has been called the most beautiful park in Tokyo.
-I think it is a pretty accurate comment as even though it is a very small park, it is indeed beautiful.
-The garden has a large pond with some islands, lots of trees everywhere, rambling paths and flowers for every season.
+I think it is an accurate comment.
+It has a large pond, some islands, lots of trees, rambling paths and flowers for every season.
 And on top of that, with the World Trade Center and Tokyo Tower not too far away, it has a great backdrop.
-I've been to this park numerous times and enjoy it immensely.
+It doesn’t get better than this!

-The pond would have to be the centerpiece.
-It is quite large, filled with carp and turtles.
-There are three islands in it with bridges running to two of them, which makes walking around a lot of fun, especially with a camera.
+A pond, complete with carp and turtles, is the centerpiece.
+It has three islands, with bridges running to two of them, and that makes walking around a lot of fun as there is much to explore.
 Go to Nakajima (the island in the centre) over one of the bridges and you can shoot 360'.
-With wildlife that gets up close to the rocks, you can get a lot of good pictures.
+With fish, turtles and birds getting up close to the rocks, you can get some nice pictures.

-Another thing I like about Kyu-Shiba is that it has several small hills.
+Another thing I like about it is that there are several small hills.
 They are quite easy to climb and offer a change of perspective once you get to the top.
-Just be careful climbing up some of them as they can be a bit slippery after some rain.
+Just be careful climbing them as they can be a bit slippery after rain.